 Unlock Your Potential

 Improving your earning potential isn’t easy.
-There may be long hours, stressful deadlines, horrible bosses, and endless bureaucracy.
+You may work long hours, face stressful deadlines, have horrible bosses, and endure endless bureaucracy.
 The key is persevering, investing heavily in your development, and pushing through the BS.

 You also have to keep pressure on your organization and nudge them along.
 I’ve witnessed what a proactive approach to a career looks like vs. the alternative.
 It’s a night and day difference.